Contraction centers in families of hyperkahler manifolds: Applications of Thom-Mather-Verdier theory to the families of MBM loci

 \subsection{Stratification}

-Consider the universal family ${\cal X}$ over $\Teich_z^{\min}$ (\cite{_Markman:universal_}).
+Consider the family of hyperk\"ahler mamifolds ${\cal X}$ over $\Teich_z^{\min}$ ($X_I=(M,I)$ over each point $I$, one can introduce it as a pullback of the universal family from (\cite{_Markman:universal_}).
 Throughout this paper we have been interested in the family ${\cal Z}\subset {\cal X}$ with the fiber over $I\in \Teich_z^{\min}$ obtained as the full MBM locus of $z$ on the complex manifold $X=(M,I)$.
-This family can be constructed, for instance, by taking the image of the evaluation map for the union of the components of the relative Barlet space corresponding to cohomology classes proportional to $z$ and dominating $\Teich_z^{min}$.
-Another family we could consider is the dominating part of the relative Barlet space itself: in such a way we obtain a family ${\cal B}$ over $\Teich_z^{\min}$, and we call $B_I$ the fiber over $I$.
-Finally, there is the incidence variety ${\cal J}\subset {\cal X}\times_{\Teich_z^{\min}} {\cal B}$.
-As $\Teich_z^{\min}$ is not Hausdorff, we shall, whenever necessary, restrict all families to a small neighbourhood $U$ of some point $x$, or to a small compact $K$ within $U$, and denote by ${\cal X}_U$, ${\cal Z}_U$ etc. the restrictions of these families.
+This family can be constructed by taking the image of the evaluation map for the union of the components of the relative Barlet space corresponding to cohomology classes proportional to $z$ and dominating $\Teich_z^{min}$.

-It is well-known that an analytic subset $W$ of a complex manifold $Y$ admits a ``nice'' stratification ({\bf Whitney stratification} or {\bf Thom-Mather stratification}; see \cite{_Mather:stability_}).
-Recall also the following {\bf first isotopy lemma} by Thom (we refer to \cite{_Mather:stability_} for precise definitions and proofs).
+Another family we shall consider is the dominating part of the relative Barlet space itself: in such a way we obtain a family ${\cal B}$ over $\Teich_z^{\min}$, and we call $B_I$ the fiber over $I$ (the Barlet space of minimal rational curves in classes proportional to $z$, it has compact components because $X_I$ are compact K\"ahler).